-As a team, we work with you to see what type of intervention and package works for you and your child.
-This could include 1,2 or 3-week intensives where we see you several times a week in the Centre, through to once-a-week sessions with a home programme tailored for you and your child with clear goals and expectations.
-In the school holidays, there is also the option of group therapy for hand skills.
+We will work with you to find the right intervention and combined therapy package that works for you and your child.
+This could include 1,2 or 3-week intensives where we see you several times a week in the Centre, through to once-a-week sessions with a tailored home programme with clear goals and expectations.
+In the school holidays, there is also the option of group therapy.

-We are bimanual beings!
-And the overall aim of hand skills programmes at CPotential is to increase and maximise your children’s bimanual skills (using two hands together) – that all children need for day-to-day activities like feeding, dressing, writing, and play.
+- Increase and maximise bimanual skills (using two hands together) – needed for day-to-day activities like feeding, dressing, writing, and play

 CIMT is an evidence-based intervention for children with unilateral cerebral palsy (difficulty using one hand/arm) experiencing for example hemiplegia or dystonia.
 CIMT increases the use of the more affected hand targeting movements such as developing grasp and release.
 CIMT involves wearing a cast or mitt to reduce movement in the dominant hand; allowing the person to then notice and use the affected hand in therapy.
 Based on the principles of neuroplasticity including lots of practice and repetition of fun play-based targeted activities, new skills and targeted movements can emerge.

-CIMT encourages your child to use their affected hand by specific play and task-related activities combined with wearing a mitt or cast on your child’s preferred hand.
-The mitt or cast can be worn for a short period of time daily or for a number of weeks.
+CIMT encourages your child to use their affected hand through specific play and task-related activities combined with wearing the mitt or cast on your child’s preferred hand – which can be worn for a short period of time daily or for a number of weeks.

 Bimanual Skills Training

-We understand that developing hand skills is complex so thinking together with you we also work on some of the building blocks for hand skills in our sessions for example, supporting your child’s focus, attention, body awareness, postural control, and sensory processing skills.
+We understand that developing hand skills is complex so thinking together with you we also work on some of the building blocks for hand skills e.g., supporting your child’s focus, attention, body awareness, postural control, and sensory processing skills.
 Our overall aim is to support your child to be able to use their hands to do things that they want and need to do.

-How much are CIMT, Upper Limb Therapy and Bimanual Skills Training?
+How much is Upper Limb Therapy/CIMT/Bimanual Skills Training?

-There is a one-off fee of £20 for an initial assessment to access all CPotential services.
+There is a fee of £45 for an initial assessment to access all CPotential services.